amit154154/SAM_LORA/README.md

 I split it such there are 70 training images and 30 validation.
 ### more details

-I use the same loss as in the paper of SAM (except mse between the predicted iou to), for now it generate random point to encode for each class.
+I use the same loss as in the paper of SAM and added cross_entropy loss for now it generate random point to encode for each class.

 ## TBD